Visnu-Pandian/HenHacks-2025/test/test-outputs/prompt.md

 I want this week to start from Sunday, June 09, 2025, and end on Saturday, June 15, 2025.
 The time zone for all provided dates and times is EST.

-Normal waking hours are from None specified to None specified in the defined timezone.
+Normal waking hours are from 08:00 to 22:00 in the defined timezone.
 All tasks should be allotted within these waking hours.
 If a task goes beyond the waking hours, the task should be allotted to the next day.

 **Tasks:**
 * Title: Task 1